Eiffel Tower to reopen after longest closure since WWII

 France’s tourism industry is opening back up, but the 324-meter (1,063-feet) tall wrought-iron tower won’t immediately welcome visitors the way it did before the country went into lockdown in March.

 Only limited numbers of people will be allowed in when the Eiffel Tower opens again on June 25.
-Elevators to the top will be out of service, and only the first and second floors will be accessible to the public.
+Elevators to the top will be out of service, at least at first, and only the first and second floors will be accessible to the public.

 “At first, only visits by the stairs will be available,” Victoria Klahr, the spokeswoman for the tower’s management, said Tuesday.